ryanstout/stoutlang/docs/effects.md

 The above doesn't seem too revolutionary, but it provides us with a lot of really useful properties for writing simple, typesafe, and extremely optimizable code.

-1. In the functional world, there's a big trade off.
-There's a lot of `bad things™` that make software development harder (in the long run) This is a long list: mutations, global state, side effects, non-determinism, null, exceptions, etc...
+1. **Practical features without the downsides** - In the functional world, there's a trade off.
+There's a lot of `bad things™` that make software development harder (in the long run) This is a long list: mutations, global state, side effects, non-determinism, exceptions, etc...
 Unfortunately, to get rid of these `bad things™`, we need to make our programs more complicated and harder to understand.

 Effect types give us the best of both worlds.
 For example with global state, effect types deliver what feels like global state, but without the downsides.
 With side effects and IO, effect types make let us use side effects in a way that looks like normal procedural code, but provides information to the compiler so the unpredictability of side effects can be removed.
 (For example, the StoutLang compiler can automatically run code in parallel while still enforcing a total ordering)

-1. We didn't have to pass any state through to `save_person` to change the behavior.
+2. **Simpler, easier to compose functions** - We didn't have to pass any state through to `save_person` to change the behavior.
 This allows us to code for the "normal workflow", then the emitted effects let us customize the behavior across a wide range of scenarios.

-2. We maintain composability.
-By pulling the effects out of functions, we can have both high level building blocks as well as

-Lets say we had some code that would try to call `save_person` multiple times, but we wanted to stop the handle run block as soon as any
+Effect types also can save us from passing lots of arguments through every level.
+Instead we can just provide information where we care about it and pass it "down from on high".

+**Note**: passing down from higher levels isn't possible in most languages due to asynchronous code.
+StoutLang doesn't have any asynchronous code (we can accomplish the same goals without it).
+This means every line of code runs has a handler stack that goes back to the start of the program.
+When we spawn a new coroutine, it maintains a copy of the handlers at the time it was spawned.

+2. **We maintain composability.** Functional developers love functional composition.
+Unfortunately, monads can't be composed.
+So to have a function that has two side effects, you have to do a lot of Monad Transformer gymnastics.
+I'll spare you the details, but it gets complex fast.

+Effect types make it easy for us to compose our functions.

+## Other Effect Type Features

+Effect types also let you stop running the handle block at any point.

+TODO: Explain handler halting

+TODO: Parametric Effects